 2011: James returned to the music business to research the industry for a few years so as to understand the industry's changes.
 After a 22-year break, James realized that many music venues have developed some very bad trends that are not good for the industry nor the entertainers.

-2012: James' upbringing in Vegas had unknowingly given him a different view and feel with the lyrics and music, so James decided to record some songs as a reflection of his life in music.
-James' father, Jack, had asked James to record some of his favorite Sinatra torch song arrangements and was very happy because he knew that James had a unique voice.
+2012: James' upbringing in Vegas had unknowingly given him a different view and feel with the lyrics and music, so James returned to the studio to record the songs that offered a reflection of his life.
+James' father, Jack, had asked James to record some of his favorite Sinatra torch song arrangements knowing that James had a unique baritone voice.
 Father and son worked and shared thoughts and song choices and bonded like never before.

 2015 and 2016: Sadly, James' father passed January 12th, 2015.
 In honor of his father, James made the decision to stop performing to begin receiving professional vocal training.
 He began working with Opera and Vocal Coaches over the next 3 years so as to strengthen his vocal ability, breath control and expand his range to gain proper vocal technique.
-This began with training from International Opera vocal technique trainers and American Idol coach, Per Bristow's vocal training for the.
+This began with training from International Opera vocal technique coach and American Idol coach, Per Bristow's vocal training.
 After nearly four years of rigorous and disciplined vocal exercises, James felt he was ready to give the audiences his all.

 2015: James receives a call from the Las Vegas Chamber of Commerce and offered a contract to perform for our U.S. Congress with his swing big band on Capitol Hill to provide Las Vegas style entertainment and sing the songs of Frank Sinatra.
 He is immediately a smash hit on the Hill.